-Throughout the month of February, KaleidaGraph is featured on the FiB show in special advertising messages augmented with personal comments from Dr. Pelletier, a long-standing user and huge fan of KaleidaGraph.
+In the past, KaleidaGraph has been featured on the FiB show in special advertising messages augmented with personal comments from Dr. Pelletier, a long-standing user and huge fan of KaleidaGraph.

 How do I find and listen to the Futures in Biotech podcast?